webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 The WebRTC protocol is codec agnostic.
 The underlying transport supports everything, even things that don't exist yet!
 However, the WebRTC Agent you are communicating with may not have the necessary tools to accept it.

 WebRTC is also designed to handle dynamic network conditions.
 During a call your bandwidth might increase, or decrease.
-Maybe you all the sudden experience lots of packet loss.
+Maybe you suddenly experience lots of packet loss.
 The protocol is designed to handle all of this.
 WebRTC responds to network conditions and tries to give you the best experience possible with the resources available.

 ## How does it work?
 WebRTC uses two pre-existing protocols RTP and RTCP, both defined in [RFC 1889](https://tools.ietf.org/html/rfc1889)